experianplc/EDQCommerceCloudCartridge/Experian_EDQ/Documentation/EDQ Commerce Cloud Integration Manual.md

 * The preferred address search engine option will let you choose between the address search engine options (choose verification engine to only use this selected engine).
 * The Data Set Code option will let you set a code to use datasets in case the country ISO code requires it.
 * The Activates or deactivates Data Set usage option will let you choose to activate or deactivate Data Set usage.
+* The DataSet Code will let you set the dataset that will be use for an especific country.
+* The activates or deactivates Dataset usage will let you use the dataset function; it should be false for countries that don't need datasets.

 The store touchpoints for Global Intuitive are:
 * Add/Edit Address form.